 Our crew brings a first-aid kit and an oxygen bottle to be ready in case of an emergency.

-During the Inca Trail Tours, our staff will provided the following:
+During the Inca Trail Tours our staff will provide the following:

 Solo Traveler: Please note that if you have booked the "Solo Traveler" option for this trek, you receive your own single tent for all nights.